harris-nguyen/Full-Stack-Pokedex/README.md

 ## Features
 - User can view 9 Pokemon at a time which can go up to 807
 - User can view details of each Pokemon
-- User can catch (add) a Pokemon to their 'caught" list
+- User can catch (add) a Pokemon to their 'caught' list
-- User can release (delete) a Pokemon from their 'caught" list
+- User can release (delete) a Pokemon from their 'caught' list
-- User can view individual pokemon from 'caught" list to confirm they are ready for battle
+- User can view individual pokemon from 'caught' list to confirm they are ready for battle
 - App is Mobile Responsive

 ## Preview